jboursiquot/learn-to-code-with-go-workshop/lesson-1.md

 ## Advanced Challenge

-If you're comfortable, feel free to install Go to your local computer and use an editor you'd like, but don't spend too much time on it:

-* Go can be downloaded at [https://golang.org/dl/](https://golang.org/dl/)
+* Install Go on your local computer.
+Go can be downloaded at [https://golang.org/dl/](https://golang.org/dl/).
-* Our editor of choice is [Visual Studio Code](https://code.visualstudio.com/)
+* Install our editor of choice: [Visual Studio Code](https://code.visualstudio.com/).
+* Copy your simple program from the **Challenge** above and run it from your VS Code editor.

+TA's can help you get these things working so don't hesitate to ask for help.